Paradise-Pi/ParadisePi/Readme.md

 ## Installation

-Pre-built packages are provided for Windows, MacOS (Intel) and Raspberry Pi (Arm) at the [Latest Release](https://github.com/Jbithell/ParadisePi/releases/latest)
+Pre-built packages are provided for Windows, MacOS (Intel) and Linux at the [Latest Release](https://github.com/Jbithell/ParadisePi/releases/latest)

 ## Demo